June 23, 2025

 Apple Original Films / Warner Bros.
 Pictures

-Aging superstar Brad Pitt (also a producer) hits the track as a washed-up but still talented racecar driver cashing in his last shot at glory in blockbuster director Joseph Kosinski's expensive motorsports action drama, succintly titled F1®: The Movie (as it's being marketed as) after the highest class of global open-wheel, single-seater formula auto racing, Formula One.
+Aging superstar Brad Pitt (also a producer) hits the track as a washed-up but still talented racecar driver cashing in his last shot at glory in blockbuster director Joseph Kosinski's expensive motorsports action drama, succinctly titled F1®: The Movie (as it's being marketed as) after the highest class of global open-wheel, single-seater formula auto racing, Formula One.

 Teamed up with a young, inexperienced, and volatile but gifted hotshot rookie driver (Damson Idris) on the rise, Pitt's Sonny Hayes must reform his past failures, drive fast, and pull off a miracle to win it all as part of a dysfunctional team, risking everything.
 Pitt is suitably surrounded by a fine international supporting cast led by Javier Bardem and Kerry Condon, with her mesmerizing Irish accent, as his primary team members, who are both deeply skeptical yet hopeful that Sonny can help turn all their fortunes around to compete in F1's treacherous worldwide racing circuit.

-Aided by celebrated composer Hans Zimmer's pulse-pounding electronic musical score, F1 grounds its motorsports competition with a depth and framing that enhances its dramatic storytelling.
+Aided by celebrated composer Hans Zimmer's pulse-pounding electronic musical score, F1 grounds its motorsports competition with a depth and framing that enhance its dramatic storytelling.
 By replicating an entire Formula One season, the filmmakers build camaraderie and our investment in the racing team.
 Everything pays off in the dynamic last race of the season when audiences are captivated by the final results.
 How it fully creates a fictional but highly detailed eleventh F1 team, "APX GP," with its own sponsors, branding, and history is remarkable.

 More | YVArcade / Indiewire / Inverse